QuetzalCpp/CompactPN/README.md

 ![alt text](images/figure1.png)

 It consists of 2 steps: 1) Real-time image acquisition using the drone’s onboard camera.
-2) GPS coordinates estimation using a compact convolutional neural network (CNN) based on PoseNet called \textbf{CompactPN} (Compact PoseNet).
+2) GPS coordinates estimation using a compact convolutional neural network (CNN) based on PoseNet called CompactPN (Compact PoseNet).

 ## CompactPN Architecture
 The architecture consists of 4 convolutional layers, 3 Inception modules, 1 fully-connected layers with the output layer separated